this-is-tobi/docs/README.md

 The script runs in a [workflow](./.github/workflows/sync.yml) every week (Sunday - 03:00 am) or can be triggered manually from the Github user interface.

+In addition, after each workflow run, images older than 30 days will be deleted and the newly created container will be deployed.

 ## Prerequisites

 To run the shell script that build the static website, install :